TheSchwiftyCommittee/untitled-suite-docs/README.md

 The Admin dashboard allows the Admin to also promote users to Admin status.
 This feature allows for the growth of the admin staff as the growth of the application increases.
 This action should be performed with caution and only be used once a user has gone through sufficient screening.

+### Testing libraries used in the app

+#### **Rspec:**

+The `Rspec` gem was selected as the back-end's primary testing framework for the following reasons:

+- performs fast tests
+- very good for unit testing, that is testing models and controllers
+- easy and clear to understand
+- clear failure reports
+- elegant when using mocks and stubs for data

+The above points are only some of the benefits a project such as `Untitled-Suite` will gain when utilising the `Rspec` framework.
+Through `Rspec`, a more complete and developed back-end was formulated, allowing for a more rich and user-friendly experience to be given.
+Although the testing for the back-end was conducted on the models only, `Untitled-Suite's` road map will focus on greater testing coverage of the APIs `models` and `controllers`.

+#### **Jest:**

+`jest` is the default testing library for React Applications and is perfect for Unit Testing because of the following reasons:

+- offers a CLI tool to control your tests easily
+- comes with an interactive mode that automatically runs all affected tests since change
+- provides excellent documentation with plenty of examples and a supportive community.

+The default methods and helpers available from Jest is great for `Untitled-Suite`.
+The lightweight library and user-friendly experience was perfect to testing the front-end and the terminology is extremely easy to understand.

+#### **React Testing Library:**

+`@testing-library/react` is a great package with similar syntax to `jest` and makes it an amazing library to fill in the gaps of `jest`.
+This package was mainly utilised to trigger events (ie. onClick and onChange handlers) with the `fireEvent` method and rendering components with the `render` method.
+Other benefits of the library include:

+- Enabling quality tests to be written to ensure complete accuracy.
+- Offers a way to find elements by a data-testid for elements
+- Avoids testing the internal component state.

+#### **Cypress:**

+Cypress is supported across multiple platforms (ie. Chrome, Firefox and Edge browsers).
+Cypress executes them in real-time as developers write code, which makes it easily accessible and responsive to use.

+- Cypress framework captures snapshots at the time of test execution.
+- Cypress waits automatically for commands and assertions, compared to other integration testing frameworks.
+- The automatic scrolling operation ensures that an element is in view before performing any action (ie. Clicking on a button).

 ## Wireframes

 The initial wireframes designed for Untitled Suite aim to maintain a basic structure and layout during the development and production cycles.
 After discussions with stakeholders, some elements were modified and/or removed to cater for the MVP the clients sought.
 Below is a breakdown of all wireframes and any changes that occurred during the design process.
 It should be noted that in these initial designs, Untitled Suite maintained a mobile first design and will look to the future to continuously improve its design.